moni-sarah/Transform-Load-ETL-process/README.md

 - Load the data into a log file using a tabular format
 - Schedule the entire process to run automatically at a set time daily

+  ## Overview
+  ### Weather reporting tasks
+Must extract and store the following data every day at noon, local time, for Casablanca, Morocco:

+- The actual temperature (in degrees Celsius)
+- The forecasted temperature (in degrees Celsius) for the following day at noon